dCache/www-dcache-org/README.md

 ## Adding Documentation article

-To add new documentation article, simply add a new file into documnetation folder, like:
+To add new documentation article, simply add a new file into documentation folder, like:

 ```
 hugo new documentation/zone-setup.md